BulkiestPizza/Notes/Ancient History/Roman Emperors/Julio-Claudiun Dynasty.md

 - Supposedly fiddled Rome burned in a large fire
 - Blamed the fire on the Christians and persecuted them
 - Committed suicide, had a companion stab him

+#### Civil War
+- Four men: Galba, Otho, Vitellius and Vespasian all struggle for power

+#### Vespasian
+- Eventually won control in the civil war and sonsolidated the Empire which had begun to fragment
+- Granted citizenship to non-Italian
+- Stabilized government spending
+- Replenished the treasury
+- Built roads
+- Most famous for saching Jerusalem, destroying the Temple. and dispercing the Jews in 70 CE
+#### Titus
+- Son of Vespasian
+- Known as "the light of the world"
+- Very Popular
+- Ruled during the destruction of Pompeii
+- Finished the construction of the Colosseum